 This is one in a series of monthly articles from Gretchen Rubin’s book: The Happiness Project.

-Gretchen picked some areas where she desired to aim higher.
+Gretchen picked some areas where she desired to create deeper friendships.
 I am paraphrasing them here:

 - Remember birthdays.
 Connecting with friends at least once a year on their birthdays can restart many neglected relationships.
 And now, with so many apps to record birthdays, this is one of the easiest ways to stay in touch.
 A yearly phone call or email can bring happiness to both of you.

 - Be generous.
 Sharing your time and talents with friends can bring lots of satisfaction in your life as well as your friends.
 One way to perform a generous act is to encourage and enthusiastic about your friend’s ideas.
 Another way is to bring people together by starting groups of common interests.
 Contributing and sharing your strengths and gifts with others is another generous act that will make you happy.
 When you cut people some slack and refuse to judge them, you are being generous.

 - Show up.
 Go to your child’s school events, be there for a new mother, call on the elderly lady in your neighbor — are all examples of ways you can show up.

 - Don’t gossip.
 Gossip tends to be demeaning and often detracts from any kind of relationship.

 - Make three new friends.
 When meeting new people in a group setting, make a point to be friendly and interested in at least three people.
 How do you show friendliness?
 Smile frequently, open or invite others to join a conversation, create a positive mood, try to look and act accessible and warm, laugh at yourself, show a readiness to be pleased, and ask questions.

 I am fortunate as most of these tips come naturally to me.
 But I, and I am guessing many reading this, struggle some with gossip.
 It tends to be a very addictive behavioral pattern — especially among women.

 When I find myself in a situation where gossip is dominating, I try to do one of three things: